Clifton L. Ganus Jr.: Career

 Ganus returned to Harding in 1946 to teach history and Bible.
 He served as chairman of the history department and as vice president (1955–65) before becoming president of Harding (1965-1987) after the retirement of George S. Benson.

 He created the President's Development Council and Associated Women for Harding organizations to recruit students, raise money and serve as ambassadors for Harding.
 Under Ganus’ leadership, Harding attained university status in 1979.
 New programs were begun as well: a NASA research program, the social work program, the Christian Communication program for preacher training, the nursing program, the Doctor of Ministry degree at Harding Graduate School of Religion in Memphis (now Harding School of Theology), the study abroad program in Italy, and the Walton Scholars program.

 Ganus was a catalyst behind Harding's 1957 resumption of intercollegiate athletics and one of the biggest supporters of Bisons athletics.
 As such, the board of trustees named the physical education complex in honor of Ganus upon his retirement as University president in 1987, making it the Ganus Athletic Center.
-In 1969 in response to pressure from student groups, Ganus made plans to hire negro teachers, but continued the policy of informing the parents of any students involved in interracial dating.
+In 1969 in response to pressure from student groups, Ganus made plans to hire Black teachers, but continued the policy of informing the parents of any students involved in interracial dating.

 Ganus became the first chancellor of Harding in 1987.

 After leaving the presidency of Harding, Ganus traveled extensively, lectured at universities in Romania and China, and served as a representative of the Church of Christ to government officials in Uganda and Poland.
 After helping to secure governmental permission for a group of Harding alumni to serve as a mission team in Jinja, Uganda, in 1994, he founded and funded a secondary Christian school in Nawangoma, Uganda, visiting that country on 27 trips.